-Apart from the Referee and the Assistant Referee, two judges (Theater/Ballet on ice) will be selected by each country participating in the competition.
-In the case those judges would not be available, judges will be chosen from countries nearest to the competition.
+Apart from the Referee and the Assistant Referee, two judges (Ballet/Theater on ice) are selected by each country participating in the competition.
+In case those judges would not be available, judges will be chosen from countries nearest to the competition.